Ardfinnan Woollen Mills: Galtee Motor Cloth

-1914 - 1960s
+1914–1960s

-The British War Office signed large contracts with Mulcahy, Redmond during the First World War to produce khaki serge for military uniforms.
-Following this, the mills expanded to the opposite side of the road and had the largest boiler in the south of Ireland, imported from Glasgow.
-Ardfinnan Suitings gained prestige in tailoring houses in London, Paris and New York.

-John Mulcahy bought Ardfinnan Castle in 1921.
+The War Office had contracts with Mulcahy Redmond throughout the First World War to produce khaki serge for their military uniforms, frieze for overcoats, and blankets.
+Early war contracts were lobbied for Mulcahy Redmond by John Cullinan (MP) in the House of Commons.
+They uniquely produced overcoat cloth for Tsar Nicholas II’s Imperial Russian Army in 1916.
+After the war, the mills expanded extensively on the opposite side of the road with new machinery and had the largest boiler in the south of Ireland, imported from Glasgow.
+Ardfinnan Suitings had prestige internationally in tailoring houses in London, Paris and New York.
+Frank Mulcahy died in 1920.
+His father John Mulcahy bought Ardfinnan Castle in 1921 and died in 1922.